Mrtly/thermostat/README.md

 - [x] Power saving mode is on by default
 - [x] You can reset the temperature to 20 with a reset function
 - [x] You can ask about the thermostat's current energy usage: < 18 is low-usage, < 25 is medium-usage, anything else is high-usage.
+- [x] You can see the current weather in London.

 #### Built with

-JavaScript, with the help of Jasmine
+JavaScript, with the help of Jasmine, and OpenWeather Weather API

 ##### Visit